kayman-mk/blog-tech-at-work/src/_posts/2022-11-18-gitlab-runner-with-ssh-clone.md

 tags: GitLab, gitlab-runner, ssh
 ---

 Our GitLab instance is hosted by a third party.
 Cloning via HTTPS is very unstable or not working at all.
 Nobody found out what the problem is.
-But our team uses [GitLab Runner](https://https://gitlab.com/gitlab-org/gitlab-runner/) to operate the pipelines.
+But our team uses [GitLab Runner](https://https://gitlab.com/gitlab-org/gitlab-runner/) to operate he pipelines.
 Now, we have a problem: the GitLab Runner does not support cloning repositories via SSH.
 In July 2022 I decided to create a [merge request](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3518) and add this feature.

 5 months later, the feature is still not available.
 But I found a reviewer who is dealing with it.
 Hooray!

 ## Configuration

 Cloning via SSH might be as easy as cloning via HTTPS.
 Add the following to your `config.toml` and you are done:

 ```toml